bastienboutonnet/googleCalToEmailReminder/README.md

 -sends an email to a specific address --here a google group with the content of the event etc.
 # Todo

-- implement subcalendar selection.
+- implement subcalendar selection.X
+	- test out that it works.
+- modify the formatting to the email
+- implement crontab job on by computer
-- test out tomorrow with time modif etc.
+- test out with some fake events.